 I am a qualified counsellor and registered member of BACP working with adults and young people aged 16 years and above.
 I currently work from a practice in Eastbourne, Stone Cross and Hastings and St Leonards areas.
 I have experience supporting people with range of issues including: anxiety, bereavement, depression, trauma, abuse and relationship issues.
 I offer a place to be heard by someone skilled in listening who is not connected to your concerns but willing to go through them with you.
-Having someone to "walk alongside" as you explore your thoughts and feelings can bring new perspective and insight that can offer comfort and new opportunities for change.
+Having someone to listen as you explore your thoughts and feelings can bring new perspective and insight that can offer comfort and opportunities for change.

 I believe that counselling is a place to be heard on a profound level in a supportive relationship.
 My way of working is to pay attention to the way that you as an individual tell your story, what that means to you and which areas you experience difficulties.
 Telling your story is often a huge step in the direction of finding a way through difficulty.
 Sharing with someone your thoughts and feelings is not always easy.
 I recognise how creativity can work as a tool for building self esteem and expressing difficult thoughts and feelings in a safe way.